 The 12 Labors of Hercules

-The 12 Labors of Hercules – Full History, Analysis and Symbolism
+The 12 Labors of Hercules – History, Meaning, and Symbolism

-Crushed, he sought clearance at the Delphi Oracle.
-There he was instructed to serve King Eurysthea of Mycenae for twelve years.
-So began Hercules' 12 feats — missions apparently impossible, but deeper symbolized overcoming human suffering.
+Devastated, he sought solace at the Oracle of Delphi.
+There he was instructed to serve King Eurystheus of Mycenae for twelve years.
+Thus began the 12 Labors of Hercules—tasks that seemed impossible, but which, on a deeper level, symbolized the transcendence of human suffering.

-Why was Hercules obliged to Execute the 12 Labors?
+Why Was Hercules Forced to Perform the 12 Labors?

 The 12 Labors of Hercules – Summary List